readytensor/rt-datasets-fars/README.md

 ## Data Preparation and Description

-This section delves into the process of gathering, refining, and defining our dataset, from raw data acquisition at the NHTSA site to the finalized, purpose-built dataset.
+This section describes the process of gathering, refining, and defining our dataset, from raw data acquisition at the NHTSA site to the finalized, purpose-built dataset.

 ### Dataset Composition